krystian-gaus/SampleEvaluator/README.md

 # SampleEvaluator

-The application was an exercise.
-It's about the automated evaluation of medical samples.
+This piece of code was a task I had to prepare for an job interview.
+It was created in the summer of 2017.
+It is about the automated evaluation of medical samples.